ASTRO-POLIS/swift-polis/README.md

     - Document
     - JSON examples
 - Implement Observatory
-    - Implement
+    - ✅ Implement
     - Test
     - Document
     - JSON examples
 - Implement Device
-    - Implement
+    - ✅ Implement
     - Test
     - Document
     - JSON examples
-- Implement Device
-    - Implement
-    - Test
-    - Document
-    - JSON examples
-- Reimplement PolisReferences and its tests.
-We decided to start with, references will be only to Device Details
 - Finish the implementation of
     - ✅ the Manufacturer
     - and back-index to shared device details.
 Manufacturers are referenced objects only (so no duplications)